Dog and a kitten in an Easter basket

 2. Hot Cross Buns

-Raisins are poisonous to cats and dogs due to the tartaric acid present within them.
+Raisins are poisonous to cats and dogs due to the tartaric acid they contain.
 Grapes also contain this element.

 It has only recently been discovered that this is the toxic component of grapes and raisins, allowing better, more efficient treatment of animals who have ingested them.